TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/CreatingContent/Index.rst

 ----------------

 Insert plain HTML, or a horizontal divider on the page.
-The "Insert records" element lets you reference other content elements, so you can reuse content from another page without duplicating it.
+The "Insert records" element lets you reference other content elements, i.e. reuse a content element from another page without duplicating it.

 .. include:: /Images/AutomaticScreenshots/NewContentElement/WizardTabSpecialElements.rst.txt